This post is about things to do in the East Village, including free and nighttime activities, as well as where to eat, shop, and see art.

 The Walk of Fame, which are plaques placed on the sidewalk, commemorates some of the most beloved Yiddish Theater.

-In the sidewalk are plaques with the names of the great Yiddish theater performers including Fyvush Finkel, known for his role on the TV series Picket Fences.
+Embedded in the sidewalk are plaques with the names of the great Yiddish theater performers including Fyvush Finkel, known for his role in the TV series Picket Fences.

 This is one of the oldest sites of continuous worship in the city, built in 1799 on the Stuyvesant estate.

 Peter Stuyvesant was the last Dutch colonial governor of New Amsterdam before the British took control of the colony and renamed it the City of New York.